pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab2/README.md

 ---

-# Step 2: Configure the Documentation Writer Mode
+# Step 6: Generate documentation

-In this step, you will add the Documentation Writer mode to Bob.
+When working with software, it’s essential to keep everything well documented - not only for clarity, but also to ensure maintainability and make future development easier.

-This mode is available in the Bob marketplace and was developed by IBM for documentation writting tasks.
+To achieve that, we will install a specific Bob mode specialized in writing documentation.

-## 2.1: Open the Mode marketplace in Bob
+## 6.1: Open the Mode marketplace in Bob

 Go to **Settings** and open the **Mode** tab.

 <img width="3393" height="1980" alt="image" src="https://github.com/user-attachments/assets/1ad9f355-7f25-437d-9180-6e4e90cccdad" />

-## 2.2: Search for the Documentation Writer mode
+## 6.2: Search for the Documentation Writer mode

 Search for: